Daoenti/Kingmaker/Game Mechanics/Unbreakable Heritage.md

 ## Narrative Implementation for Level 1 Rust

 ### Physical Manifestation
-At level 1, Rust's Unbreakable nature manifests subtly:
+At level 1, Rust's Unbreakable heritage manifests subtly:
 - He's fallen unconscious in dangerous situations and woken up when he shouldn't have
 - Minor cuts and bruises fade faster than expected (but not instantly)
 - He's survived a few "should have died" moments through sheer resilience